Nacho Average Pup

-But because it’s personal work and not business, I would draw and redraw a scene more than I normally would until I thought it was right.
+But because it’s personal work and not a business, I would draw and redraw a scene more than I normally would until I thought it was right.
 (See above about being a perfectionist.)

 I had a deadline and that helped.
 It forced me to stop noodling pages and get it done.

-You’re also doing a lot of post-publication promotions of the book, lots of author-talks and appearances, especially with little 2 and 3 year olds in attendance.
+You’re also doing a lot of post-publication promotions of the book, lots of author-talks and appearances, especially with little 2 and 3-year-olds in attendance.
 Do you feel this kind of activity is important for a children’s author?

 Absolutely.
 Above all, it promotes books and reading.
 As groovy as the computer and the Internet are, books are still so important, at least in my mind.
 I know that I was influenced by authors who came to speak to me in school.
-It gave the books voice and made them real.
+It gave the book’s voice and made them real.
 Second, it promotes Nacho.
 It’s a great way to get Nacho introduced to a lot of people at once.

 Do you draw Nacho on the computer?

-All Things Nacho begin with a black Sharpie and tracing paper.
+All Things Nacho begins with a black Sharpie and tracing paper.
 Once I have the drawings to my liking, I scan them as bitmaps.
 The bitmaps are then placed in Illustrator, where I add text and color.
 I’ve toyed around with making the bitmaps vector images, but it kind of takes away the sketchy feel I get with the marker.

 Have you always liked board books?
 If the answer is yes, is it the designer in you that likes them?